papa28x4/LudyByteJS/README.md

 # LudyByteJS

-HNG 6.0 Login App I built with Vanilla JS
+### Login App Built with Vanilla JS

-A simple user login system with client-side form validation
+- A simple user login system with client-side form validation and custom user feedback
+- Made use of local storage to provide some form of data persistence